Cacti/documentation/General-Installing-Instructions.md

 The easiest way is to install Spine using rpm or ports.
 You will find packages for Spine at the main cacti site or from your distribution.

-To compile Spine, please download it to any location of your liking.
-Then, please issue from the downloaded directory following commands
+To compile Spine, download it to any location of your liking.
+Then, issue from the downloaded directory following commands

 	shell>./bootstrap